CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 #### SYS.3.2.3.M4 Using the Automatic Lock Configuration Option

 The configuration option "automatic lock" is the same as the screen lock on a PC.
 This means that when not in use, an internal counter is started and the screen is locked after reaching the specified time.
-By a low value can thus be ensured that an unused or short-term unattended device can not be used by an unauthorized without authentication.
-When determining the time span, the values ​​for a stationary PC should not be taken as the basis, but rather the intended purpose, the place of use, the determined protection requirements, the usability requirements and the agreed complexity of the passcode.
+By a low value can thus be ensured that an unused or short-term unattended device by an unauthorized device can not be used without authentication.
+When determining the time span, the values ​​for a stationary PC should not be taken as the basis, but rather the intended purpose, the place of use, the identified protection requirements, the usability requirements and the agreed complexity of the passcode.
 For the three fictitious user groups, the time span listed in the table is recommended.

 Table: Using the Automatic Lock Configuration Option